-Don’t just peel the garlic and chuck the whole thing into your pan.
-Grating it is super important as this is the only way to make sure all the juices come out of it.
-If you’re just chucking in a whole garlic thumb, there will be a lot less flavour.
+Don’t just peel the ginger and chuck the whole thing into your pan.
+Grating is super important as this is the only way to make sure all the juices come out of it.
+If you’re just chucking in a whole ginger thumb, there will be a lot less flavour.

 Don't forget to strain

-Just before serving, make sure to strain the tea which will make sure the grated garlic pieces of garlic are not floating about.
+Just before serving, make sure to strain the tea which will make sure the grated pieces of ginger are not floating about.